nickknw/nickknowlson.com/_posts/2013-03-10-counting-powers-of-two.markdown

 ---
 layout: post
 title: Counting Powers of Two - A Neat Pattern
-description: Article about a neat pattern I observed when counting powers of two.
+description: Article about an interesting pattern I observed when counting higher powers of two.
 ---

 A little while ago I was going for a walk and searching for something to occupy